-In July 1984, the AVMA Executive Board acted to discontinue the Drug Availability Committee that had functioned on an ad hoc basis since 1977.
-In October 1984, the Executive Board established the Drug Availability Advisory Committee and prescribed its functions and objectives.
-The Executive Board acted in April 1990 to change the name to the Drug Advisory Committee and modified the Committee's charge to reflect its continued mission.
-In November 2000, the Executive Board approved a recommendation to change the Drug Advisory Committee's name to the Clinical Practitioners Advisory Committee to more adequately describe its membership and purpose in advising the Council on Biologic and Therapeutic Agents.
+In July 1984, the Board of Directors acted to discontinue the Drug Availability Committee that had functioned on an ad hoc basis since 1977.
+In October 1984, the Board of Directors established the Drug Availability Advisory Committee and prescribed its functions and objectives.
+The Board of Directors acted in April 1990 to change the name to the Drug Advisory Committee and modified the Committee's charge to reflect its continued mission.
+In November 2000, the Board of Directors approved a recommendation to change the Drug Advisory Committee's name to the Clinical Practitioners Advisory Committee to more adequately describe its membership and purpose in advising the Council on Biologic and Therapeutic Agents.

 To serve as an advisory committee to the Council on Biologic and Therapeutic Agents and insure wide species-based, veterinary practitioner input on issues of biologic and therapeutic agents including but not limited to drug availability, distribution, use and residue control, and on quality assurance for products of food animal origin.